 What to Eat Before a Hike

-Before a hike, drink about 20 to 32 oz of water to get a head start on hydration.
+- 20 to 32 oz of water: This will help you get a head start on hydration.
 Make sure you pack plenty of water to last you throughout the entire hike.
 If there’s no water at the trailhead, leave a bottle of water in your car for some post-hike hydration.

 What to Eat During a Hike